GetDKAN/dkan_starter/OWNERS.md

 ------

 * **Product** - The DKAN product team, internally at NuCivic called "Mars".
 Generally responsible for the product itself, releases, and functional tests.
-* **DevOps** - The NuCivic DevOps team, internally at NuCivic  called "Pluto".
+* **Engineerng** - The NuCivic Engineering team, internally at NuCivic  called "Pluto".
 Generally responsile for development environments, testing frameworks, and automation.

 Owners